Day 2 & 3 - FME BATTERY Academy 2026

 Modelling workshop

-In this three-stage workshop you will get an introduction in different tools available when analyzing battery data, modelling materials or entropy.
+In this three-stage workshop you will get an introduction to different digital tools for analyzing battery data, estimating electrochemical model parameters, and implementing the estimated parameters to simulate the thermal behavior of battery.

-- Analyzing battery data from Arbin or Neware testers using open-source code Cellpy
+- Analyzing battery data from Arbin or Neware testers using open-source code CellPy (Jan Petter Mæhlen, IFE)

 Self-healing lectures by SALAMANDER